Holly in the Hills

-Holly in the Hills is a compilation album by American rock and roll singer Buddy Holly, including songs featuring Bob Montgomery originally released under "Buddy & Bob".
+Holly in the Hills is a compilation album by American singer Buddy Holly, including songs featuring Bob Montgomery originally released under "Buddy & Bob".
 The album was released as an LP record in both mono and stereo formats in January 1965.

 Holly in the Hills was Buddy Holly's fifth posthumously released album and the fourth album to feature previously unreleased material.
 The original recordings were overdubbed by the Fireballs in 1964 and 1965.

 The album was released on compact disc in 2002 by BGO Records in the UK.